 Bring the media that came with your computer in the event that your operating system or software should need to be reinstalled.
 Bradley is unable to provide software for your personally-owned computer.

-Bring a VGA and an ethernet adapter for tablets, MacBook Airs or any other laptop that does not have those built in, to be able to access Bradley's wired network for taking quizzes or tests.
+- We recommend purchasing a VGA and an ethernet adapter for tablets, MacBook Airs or any other laptop that does not have those built in.
+You will need to be able to connect to Bradley's wired network for taking quizzes and tests.

 - Bring some type of media to back up your data in case of spyware/malware or virus infections.
 While most of these can be removed they have been known to damage files which are then non-recoverable.
 Back up media could be CDs, DVDs, external hard drive or flash drives to name a few.